flueke/mesytec-mvlc/doc/command_format.md

 **timeout** flag will be set in the resulting **0xF3 StackFrame**.

-Note: FW0045 an earlier produce an error word (0xff...) in case **compare_loop_accu** does not return.
-This will be removed in a future firmware revision so that the output structure remains the same independent of the comparison result.
+Note: FW0045 an earlier produce an error word (0xff...) in case **compare_loop_accu** does not succeed.
+This will be removed in a future firmware revision so that the output structure does not depend on the comparison result.

 # VME block read command mappings